 Is a lease involved?

-Who organises the Homebuyers Report or RICS Valuation Survey?
+Who organises the Homebuyers Report?

 If I change my mind at any time, can I withdraw from the process?

 Yes, until the exchange of contracts you are not legally bound.
 However, you will bear the costs of withdrawal, as none of the fees you incur will be refundable.

 What happens if the purchase doesn’t go through?

 If your offer on a home is not accepted or there are complications before exchange, we will ask you to put an offer on another chosen property.